aim-rsf/rsf-website/README.md

-# rsf-website
+# AIM-RSF External Website

-Repository that hosts the external AIM-RSF website.
+This repository hosts the external AIM-RSF website.